 Our Firm's history in Japan and our global platform are ideal for providing the legal guidance clients need to succeed in today's markets.
-With nearly 30 years of experience in Tokyo, we bring insight and experience in relation to corporate law matters, mergers and acquisitions, financial transactions and regulation, projects and energy, commercial disputes, antitrust, intellectual property and real estate.
+With more than 30 years of experience in Tokyo, we bring insight and experience in relation to corporate law matters, mergers and acquisitions, financial transactions and regulation, projects and energy, commercial disputes, antitrust, intellectual property and real estate.

 White & Case was the first foreign law firm in Japan to establish a joint enterprise with Japan-licensed bengoshi, providing clients with one-stop access to Japanese and global legal services.
 Our deep knowledge at local, regional and global levels enables us to guide our clients through the most complex matters they face today.